UmeanNever/NovelSum/README.md

 <!---<details>
   <summary><b>NovelSelect Options</b></summary>-->

 The code efficiently processes your dataset and returns two outputs: the selected text samples and their corresponding indices.
 Please structure your input text as a list—this can be either raw text content or formatted training data.
+By default, NovelSelect uses the input dataset as the reference dataset, but you may customize this by specifying a different dataset with precomputed embeddings.

 ```
 Usage: python novelselect.py [OPTIONS]